Education and Schools in Manchester

 The standard of government-funded or state schools in Manchester varies tremendously.
-Some schools are excellent, while others are poor.
+Some schools are excellent, while others have poorer standards.
 The better government-funded schools tend to be close to the more affluent areas of Manchester.

 Throughout the UK, state education is provided by the government at no cost to British citizens and foreigners legally residing in the country.
 These schools are effectively funded by taxes.

 Expats should consult the school's Ofsted (Office of Standards in Education) report for information on the quality of teaching and facilities as well as the academic performance of students at a particular school.

 Admission criteria vary from school to school, and expat parents should contact schools directly to find out about the admission process.

 Private schools in Manchester

 There are a large number of private schools in Manchester.
 Fees at private schools in Manchester are high, but standards are excellent, class sizes are small and students generally perform better academically than those in government-funded schools.
 Parents will also need to budget for additional costs, such as extra-curricular activities, stationery, school uniforms and overseas trips.

 Admission requirements for private schools vary.
 In some instances, students will have to attend an interview or pass an exam.

 While there are no schools teaching foreign curricula in Manchester, there are a few schools offering the International Baccalaureate (IB).
 The IB is often a good choice for expat families as it's well recognised by universities worldwide and is standardised throughout the schools around the world that teach it.

 For expats who wish to have their children study the national curriculum of their home country, it might be worthwhile considering boarding options at international schools in London.
 As the capital, London is home to a diverse range of schools offering foreign curricula in the language of the school's country of origin.